 An important part of your child's day is lunch time.
-At Fairfield Township School we provide many great food options through our food service management company, Nutri-Serve.
+At Fairfield Township School we provide many great food options.
 We recently added snacks and cookies to the offerings.

+Students receive a lunch number and use the lunch number as they go through the lunch line.
 In order to purchase lunch items, parents need to put money on the account - it is like an EZ-Pass- money must be loaded on it in order to use it.
-Parents can also re-load their student(s) lunch account or send in a check to the school made out to the Fairfield Township School Board of Education.
+Parents can also re-load their student(s) lunch account or send in a check to the school made out the Fairfield Township School Board of Education.